zfinnan/RESTful-creatures/readme.md

 **Backend data store**

 We'll start workign with data from an actual database soon, but for now we'll just focus on routes and use, a JSON object as our data store.
-In the root of the project, create a `dinosaurs.json` file with the following contents:
+In the root of the project, there is a file called `dinosaurs.json` (it's already created, but it's empty).
+Fill this file with the following contents:

 ```json
 [